bfinan/notes2/README.md

 # notes

-This is the new (canonical?) version of my notes
+This is the new (canonical?) version of my notes.
+It's on Github but hopefully we move it to Gitlab or somewhere eventually.

 ## New with this release:
 - Notes are public by default